 A health savings account, or HSA, is a type of saving account that allows you to set aside tax-deferred money for healthcare expenses.
 It’s essentially a retirement plan but for healthcare purposes.
-HSA’s can be a great option because you are in full control of the money in your account and since it’s tax-deferred, you’ll end up paying less in taxes every year.
+HSA’s can be a great option because you are in full control of the money in your account, and since it’s tax-deferred, you’ll end up paying less in taxes every year.
 Who doesn’t love that?
 However, not just anyone can open up a health savings account.

 Qualifying for an HSA

 To qualify for an HSA, you need to be actively participating in a qualified high-deductible health insurance plan, typically with no other health coverage.
 In a high deductible plan, as the name implies, the yearly deductible is more than a typical health plan.
-Once those deductibles are paid out of pocket, you can be reimbursed by what you’ve set aside in the HSA.
+Once those deductibles are paid out of pocket, you can be reimbursed for what you’ve set aside in the HSA.

 For 2019, the IRS considers the following a qualifying plan for an HSA: